-Parents can now access up to date information on their student's academic progress via the Parent Portal.
-Just visit powerschool.therominegroup.com/admin, enter in your ID and password, and you will have access to grades and attendance, information on individual assignments, you can sign up for email notification, and view teacher comments.
+Parents can now access up to date information on their student's progress via the web.
+Just visit powerschool.therominegroup.com/admin, enter in your ID and password, and you will have access to grades and attendance, information on individual assignments, you can sign up for e-mail notification, and view teacher comments.
 This is a great way to stay on top of what is happening with your student!

-Additionally, important information from the school, which will help families attend events and continue an awareness of school activities will be available on the school website, www.newstandardflint.org.
-Please check here regularly for updated information on the Academy and student activities.
+Additionally, each week, students will take home "Friday Folders" containing important information from the school, which will help families attend events and continue an awareness of school activities.
+Check the school website, www.newstandardflint.com for updated information on the Academy and student activities.